nialloriordan/postgres-data-modelling/README.md

 To create the postgres schema run the following processes in order from your terminal in the root directory

-1. Create the postgres tables from the `create_tables` python script:
+1. Create the postgres tables with the `create_tables` python script:
   `python create_tables.py`

-2. To run the data modelling pipeline run the `etl` python script:
+2. Run the data modelling pipeline with the `etl` python script:
   `python etl.py`

 </details>